-As of January 1st 2004, changes to the Commonwealth heritage legislation mean that the The EPBC Act now regulates all actions relating to Commonwealth Heritage Places.
-These controls are described in Section 3 of this Plan.the section of the plan dealing with the Statutory Planning Context.
+The EPBC Act regulates all actions relating to Commonwealth Heritage Places.
+These controls are described in Section 3 of this Plan.

-The Mosman Drill Hall precinct is also listed on Schedule 1-5 (Environmental Heritage) of Mosman LEP 1998 (Amendment No.1) - Heritage Conservation 2012.
+The Mosman Drill Hall precinct is also listed on Schedule 5 (Environmental Heritage) of Mosman LEP 2012.
 No items are listed on the NSW State Heritage Register.

 6.2.
-Commonwealth Heritage Values Conservation Management Plan
+Conservation Management Plan